With Hookpad, you can easily create chord progressions, melodies, and entire musical arrangements. Never worry about writer's block again.

 I come from using a traditional DAW like Pro Tools and Logic Pro X. There is a certain flexibility that you get in those DAWs that doesn’t translate to Hookpad.

-For example, if I want to add a chord in the middle of a chord progression I have already written, it gets clunky.
-My instinct would be to put a cursor where I want to insert the new chord and then insert a new chord.
+For example, it gets clunky if I want to add a chord in the middle of a chord progression I have already written.
+My instinct is to put a cursor where I want to insert the new chord and then insert a new one.

 However, if you have a chord already in front of your cursor, this will not work in Hookpad.
 You have to click the “Split” button under the duration box (or use the “/” short key).
 This will give you a cursor to split the current chord and allow you to change it.
 This isn’t a huge deal, but it took a while for me to get used to this workflow.

-Also, if you want to delete a chord (whether on accident or on purpose), instead of keeping that part of the arrangement blank, it shifts everything forward.
-This can become really annoying when you have an entire arrangement and want to experiment with one section of the song.
+Also, if you want to delete a chord (whether on accident or on purpose), it shifts everything forward instead of keeping that part of the arrangement blank.
+This can become annoying when you have an entire arrangement and want to experiment with one section of the song.

 I had to make sure I was replacing the chord with another chord instead of deleting the chord entirely to work around this.
 However, I find this workflow to be a bit cumbersome to clunky.